Atry/partials/MiniBatchGradientDescent.ipynb.15.markdown

 ﻿## Summary

-We have learned the follows in this section:
+We have learned the follows in this article:

 * Mini-Batch Gradient Descent
 * epoch